manishv1/Linux-Johannes4Linux-Linux_Driver_Tutorial/README.md

 13. IOCTL in a Linux Kernel Module
 14. Threads in a Linux Kernel Module
 15. Sending a signal from a Linux Kernel Module to an userspace application
+16. The poll callback
+17. Waitqueues in a Linux Kernel Module

 ## More Information